emersonope/emersonope/README.md

 problems.

-I completed a fullstack development course, in which I had the opportunity to learn some of the languages listed below:
+I've completed a fullstack development course, in which I had the opportunity to learn some of the languages listed below:

 HTML5 | CSS3 | JavaScript | Bootstrap | PHP | MySQL and NoSQL (MongoDB) | ReactJS and React Native | NodeJS | Python